Mental health in HR and returning to work during uncertain times

 Burnout is real as you juggle so much responsibility right now.
 With so many looking to you for support and leadership, it can be easy to put your own needs last as a way to cope with the pressure.

-So, what can you do to look after yourself?
+So, for mental health in HR, what can you do to look after yourself?

 - Look after yourself mentally and physically – as the saying goes ‘you cannot serve from an empty vessel.’
 Eleanor Brown

 - When things are getting tough and emotions are running high, take a break.
 Step away from your computer.
 Go for a walk.
 Have a drink of water.
 Do something to interrupt your thought patterns and high emotions.
 Then come back to the problem with a clearer head.